JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7977 days**.

-And here is a just a random fact -  **Termites have been around for over 250 million years**.
+And here is a just a random fact -  **There was a post office on the Russian space station Mir.
+Visiting cosmonauts would use unique postal "markers" to stamp envelopes and other items as having flown aboard the Mir space station**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 31 Oct, 2025.</sub>
+<sub>Last updated by Github Actions on 01 Nov, 2025.</sub>